fangyiwen/GroupProject_ThreeMusketeers_API/README.md

 ![iteration3_9.png](/readme_images/iteration3_9.png)

-Create a new site page by a logged in user.
+Create a new site page by a logged in user

 ![iteration3_10.png](/readme_images/iteration3_10.png)

-The site pages created by the logged in user.
+The site pages created by the logged in user

 ![iteration3_11.png](/readme_images/iteration3_11.png)

-Edit and Delete are only permitted by the creator.
+Edit and Delete are only permitted by the creator

 ![iteration3_12.png](/readme_images/iteration3_12.png)